-Not only are horses able to race over different distances, they are also eligible to race in different divisions.
+Not only are horses able to race over different distances, but they are also eligible to race in different divisions.
 Novice races are designed exclusively for horses who are racing in their first season over hurdles or fences, or for those who have never won a race in that sphere.
 Handicaps are the most common type of race over jumps.
-In handicaps horses carry differing amounts of weight based upon the ability they have shown in previous races, whereas in conditions races horses carry equal weight regardless of past form.
+In handicaps, horses carry differing amounts of weight based upon the ability they have shown in previous races, whereas in conditions races horses carry equal weight regardless of past form.

 Horses can race on the flat under National Hunt rules, in races known as bumpers which are designed to give inexperienced horses an introduction to racing without being required to jump obstacles.